Table of Contents[Hide][Show]

 Lodging at Santa Rosa San Jacinto Mountains National Monument

 During my visit to Palm Springs, I stayed in the Walt Disney Technicolor Dream House, Walt Disney’s former home in the Indian Springs golf community.
-The ideal base for exploring Palm Springs or nearby Joshua Tree National Park.
+It was an ideal base for exploring Palm Springs or nearby Joshua Tree National Park.

 Looking for a rustic way to connect with nature?
 Mount San Jacinto State Park offers primitive camping in six different campgrounds.
 Ranging from a 2 to 6-mile hike from the Mountain Station, campgrounds offer vault toilets (not flushing).
 Water is not available.
 The camping fee is $5 per person and campers will have to fill out a free wilderness permit.